JetBrains/jetbrains_guide/sites/intellij-guide/contents/tutorials/hello-world/creating-a-package-and-class/index.md

 Here, `example` might be your preferred domain and `HelloWorld` is the name of your Java class that IntelliJ IDEA will create.

 When you press **Enter** IntelliJ IDEA will create the package you wanted, and the correct directory structure for this package that you specified.
-It's also created a new `HelloWorld.java` file and generated the basic contents of this class file.
+It has also created a new `HelloWorld.java` file and generated the basic contents of this class file.
 For example, the package statement and class declaration, the class has the same name as the file.

 ![New project and class created in IntelliJ IDEA](new-project-and-class-idea.png)